Relating to Real Estate

 The most frequent practice by far in real estate financing transactions is for local counsel to be engaged by the borrower, to serve as counsel to the borrower, and to issue a third party opinion letter to the lender.
 However, it may be preferable, certainly from the lender’s perspective, for the local counsel to formally be the lender’s lawyer.
 Another alternative, for the local counsel to serve as a counsel to the transaction, has potential conflict issues that may be avoided if the lawyer is able to resolve them under the applicable rules of professional responsibility in the local counsel’s jurisdiction.

-Versions of this article appeared in Opinions Matters, the Newsletter of the ABA Real Property, Trust and Estate Law Section’s Committee on Legal Opinions in Real Estate Transactions, Spring 2017, and in ABA RPTE Section’s eReport, May 2017.
+Versions of this article appeared in Opinions Matters, newsletter of the American Bar Association's Real Property, Trust and Estate Law Section’s Committee on Legal Opinions in Real Estate Transactions, in Spring 2017 and in RPTE eReport, American Bar Association’s Section of Real Property, Trust and Estate Law's publication, in May 2017.